 It is when these feelings begin happening more frequently, almost daily, and for no apparent reason that a cause for concern is needed.
 For many, this state of depression begins to completely consume them, making it impossible to live a normal life.

 How do you know if your occasional sadness is something more serious?
 And, if it is, how can you overcome it?

 Occasional Sadness or Clinical Depression: How to Tell the Difference

-This number has been shown to be even higher in teens, roughly 8 out of 100 teens having reported serious depression.
-Depression is a treatable illness, but how do you know if what you’re experiencing is in fact depression and not just passing emotions?
+This number has been shown to be even higher in teens, roughly 8 out of 100 teens have reported serious depression.
+Depression is a treatable illness, but how do you know if what you’re experiencing is, in fact, depression and not just passing emotions?

 There are many tests online that can help you determine the severity of your depression.
 The Anxiety and Depression Association of America (ADAA) offers a free online assessment can be taken by yourself or a loved one.
 You may consider taking the assessment if you have experienced any of the following consistently for a two-week period:

 - Consistent feelings of sadness, anxiousness or emptiness